 On this page I would like to present meters and testers.

 If you have actually no space on the front of your self-construction transceivers for a frequency display, this counter is the correct for you.
 On the front only the space for a tracer is required.
 The output of the frequency takes place thereby as CW word with three or four digits, whereby the signal is supplied easily to the AF signal.
 Due to its size of (3.2 × 4.5 cm) and the adjustable frequency offset each self-construction equipment thereby can actually be re-tooled.
 The maximal computable frequency is 32.767 MHz.
 These frequency counters be based on a PIC circuit.
-The counter was avaiable by Small Wonder Labs, which already closed.
+The counter was available by Dave Benson, K1SWL, Small Wonder Labs, which already closed.

 Almost All Digital Electronics (AADE) DFD1 - Digital Frequency Display

 For all those, which do not get along without a "correct" frequency display, I can recommend these display by AADE.
 Unfortunately, this manufacturer is out of business.
 The counter was also buyable from Funkamateur (Box 73).
 It's based on a PIC circuit and a LC display.
 The maximal measurable frequency amounts to 40 MHz, whereby the adjustable frequency offset is adjustable in steps of 500 kHz to 16 MHz.
 Additionally still some symbols for the frequency (kHz, MHz, GHz) and the operating mode (USB, LSB, AM, FM, FAX, FSK, CW) are representable.
 The 8 × 3.6 cm large circuit board can operate with voltages between 8 and 20 V and uses a current of approximate 20 mA.